 Article VII: Election Procedures

 All eligible voters (see Article III) are also eligible for office.
-Aside from requiring one first year, there are no restrictions.
+Aside from requiring one first year and one second year, there are no restrictions.
 In March/April, the President, VP, and three executives are elected (the “Summer Senate”).
 There must be a President and VP each year.
 Within the first few weeks of Fall term, there will be an election of six further Executives.
 These six will have the same rank as those who had served over the summer.
 Immediately after, the general membership will assign the remaining portfolios.
 Only Executives are eligible to run for portfolio positions—it doesn’t matter whether you were elected in the Winter term or moments before.
 Portfolio positions may only be assigned to three of the nine Executives at the Fall General Election.
 Candidacy is submitted on the spot.
 An Executive may only run for one portfolio, or may choose to automatically be a Senator.
 Any non-portfolio Executive will be styled as a Senator.
 Nominations open two weeks before the election and close twenty-four hours before.
 The CRO, appointed by the Senate, will announce how to find and submit them.
 The Presidential and Vice- positions require 20 general member signatures; all other positions require 5.
 There is no proxy or online voting.
 A candidate may run in absentia, however.
 You get as many votes as there are positions.
 Bank accounts, passwords, and the like will be given to the new team within two weeks at a transition meeting.
 If this doesn’t happen, the new exec shall endeavour to get those.
 By-elections follow the same procedure; the winner’s term is the remainder of their predecessor’s.

 Article VIII-X: Replacement/Impeachment, Amendments, Miscellaneous